Bay Area Air Quality Management District

 The ideal candidate has the knowledge, skills and ability in:

 - Developing and implementing goals, objectives, policies, procedures, work standards, and internal controls

 - Excellent organizational and project management skills, with the ability to prioritize and manage multiple projects simultaneously

 - Strong written and verbal communication skills, with the ability to communicate effectively with a wide range of stakeholders

 - Interpreting, explaining, and applying Air District, federal, state and local rules and regulations

-- Representing the Air District effectively in contacts with the public, industry, and other stakeholders
+- Representing the Air District effectively in contacts with the media, elected officials, public, industry, and other stakeholders

-- Principles and practices of environmental engineering and enforcement
+- Principles and practices and techniques of journalism, expository writing and editing

-Graduate degree or equivalent experience in engineering, environmental, physical or biological sciences or a closely related field and five years of experience managing environmental, air quality and related technical programs and activities, preferably with a public agency.
+Graduate degree or equivalent experience in business or public administration, political science, mass communication or a closely related field and five years of experience managing public affairs programs, preferably with a public agency.